butlerx/wetty/docs/docker.md

 In the docker version all flags can be accessed as environment variables such as `SSHHOST` or `SSHPORT`.

-If you don't want to build the image yourself just remove the line `build; .`
+If you don't want to build the image yourself just remove the `build` section from `compose.yml`.

 If you wish to use the WeTTY container in prod just modify the WeTTY container to have `SSHHOST` point to the server you want to ssh to and remove the ssh